 The Belle Epoque was a period of optimism, economic prosperity and technological progress on both sides of the Atlantic.

 It was during this time that Cartier produced some of its most spectacular clocks.
-It was fashionable to offer such clocks as gifts, says Christie’s jewellery specialist Marie-Cécile Cisamolo.
+It was fashionable to offer such clocks as gifts, says Max Fawcett, Head of Jewellery at Christie’s in Geneva.
 ‘They were often inscribed with initials or messages and offered by wealthy families as keepsakes.’

 The most popular desk models were made from polychrome and guilloché enamel and inspired by Fabergé.

-Clocks made in polychrome and yellow guilloché enamel are particularly sought-after today, says Cisamolo.
-‘If you add yellow enamel to yellow gold there is not much of a colour change,’ she explains.
+Clocks made in polychrome and yellow guilloché enamel are particularly sought-after today, says Fawcett.
+‘If you add yellow enamel to yellow gold there is not much of a colour change,’ he explains.
 ‘But it involves a lot of hard work, which is why such models are so rare.’

 Enamel cases were square or round in shape and produced in a spectrum of bright colours, including blue, pink, purple and green.